PrismaPhonic/Learn-Rust/Chapter-14/README.md

 Lastly note that running `cargo publish` will **not** publish all our crates to _https://crates.io/_.
 We will have to publish each crate separately.

+## Installing Binaries with Cargo

+We can also install binary applications using cargo by using `cargo install`.
+This is a lot like `pip3 install` in python.
+We can use it as a package manager to install **binary** packages from crates.io.
+For many systems (like mine, arch linux) it's preferable to install from a central repository when installing binary packages.

+## Custom Commands

+Cargo can be extended with subcommands.
+If there's a binary in our `$PATH` named `cargo-coolstorybro` we can run it by typing `cargo coolstorybro` in our terminal.
+We can find a list of all cargo subcommands by typing `cargo --list`

+That's all for this chapter!